naruaway-sandbox/example-webpack/README.md

 # example-webpack

-This is just a minimum example of using Webpack with TypeScript and ESM.
+This is just a minimum example of using Webpack with TypeScript and React.
+It is using pure ESM.